 Just as an indication, Laos is the most heavily bombed country per capita in the history of mankind.
 The US forces took 580,000 bombing missions!
 This equals to one bombing in every 8 minutes, 24 hours a day, through a stretch of 9 years.

 6. Mindanao, Philippines

 Mindanao is certainly one of the most beautiful places in the Philippines and it’s true: media does have a way of sensationalizing things.
 However, that doesn’t change the fact that Mindanao has had some bad things happening in the past.
 Several active Islamic Insurgent armies that have been active in the region fighting for independence since the 1960s’.
 The ongoing conflict has contributed to an interesting local phenomenon: warlordism, which is making the situation even worse.
 Families of politicians, supported by the central government have created personal armies to supposedly fight the rebels.
 However, that didn’t make things any better.
-There isn’t a history of tourists being attacked on the island but nevertheless, governments still advice their citizens against visiting the second largest island in the Philippines.
+There isn’t a history of tourists being attacked on the island but nevertheless, governments still advise their citizens against visiting the second largest island in the Philippines.